Have questions? We're here.

 Difficulty: Easy

-Around noon you will embark from Baltra airport on the Archipel cruise.
-Your cabins will be assigned, and lunch will be promptly served.
-Your first excursion will take place this afternoon after 14:00 PM, at Bachas beach.
-This is a lovely bay with soft, white coral sand that is frequently visited by sea turtles to lay their eggs, so please, watch your step!
+Your first excursion will occur this afternoon after 14:00 at Bachas Beach.
+This is a lovely bay with soft, white coral sand frequently visited by sea turtles to lay their eggs, so please watch your step!
 After enjoying some leisure time at the beach, you could explore a small lagoon hidden behind some bushes, where occasionally it is possible to observe flamingos, black-necked stilts, and whimbrels.
-You might also observe some rusty barges, which were abandoned here after WWII when the USA rented this island as a strategic point to protect the Panama Channel from Japan.
-After two hours on this visit, you will return onboard.
+You might also observe some rusty barges abandoned here after WWII when the USA rented this island as a strategic point to protect the Panama Channel from Japan.
+After two hours on this visit, return onboard.

 Activities: Hiking and Snorkeling